Address Setup: Stance, Posture and Alignment

 Alignment technique - photos from reference number

-The author of the book (Lupo) recommends that a golfer should place a club on the ground at the "projected" stance line so that the club points at the target (as seen from behind) - see image 1.
+The author (Lupo) of the book (reference number ) recommends that a golfer should place a club on the ground at the "projected" stance line so that the club points at the target (as seen from behind) - see image 1.
 He then states that a golfer should place his feet on the "established" stance line, which means that the shoulders/feet are facing the target at address - image 2.
-I think that this maneuver is a major mistake!
+I think that this aiming maneuver is a major mistake!
 If the feet and shoulders are facing the target at address, then the "true" alignment will likely be in the direction of the red arrow in image 3 - about 10-20 degrees right of the target.
 I highly recommend that golfers adopt my alignment recommendations as demonstrated in image 4.
-First establish the ball-target line by standing directly behind the ball.
-Second, locate an object (eg. tuft of grass or divot mark) about 6 feet away on the ball-target line - red dot, labelled "X".
+First establish the ball-target line by standing about 6-12 feet directly behind the ball.
+Second, locate an object (eg. tuft of grass or divot mark) about 3-6 feet away on the ball-target line - red dot, labelled "X".
 Third, stand alongside the ball, and place the clubhead behind the ball so that the clubface (short blue line) faces point "X".
-Fourth, make sure that your foot stance line is perpendicular to the clubface, which means that the stance line is parallel to the ball-target line - yellow line.
+Fourth, make sure that your foot stance line is perpendicular to the clubface, which means that your adopted stance/body line is parallel to the ball-target line - yellow line.
 Fifth, make sure that an extension of the stance line (yellow line) points well left of the target (double-headed red arrow) - as viewed when glancing out of the corner of the left eye at the left shoulder.
 As a rough approximation, the width of the double-headed red arrow at the target should be about 7 feet for every 100 yards of distance.

 Another way of thinking about, and adopting, the "correct" alignment is as follows-:

 At address, the stance/shoulder line should be parallel to the ball-target line and about 3' away - like two railway tracks.
 However, when looking at two railway tracks as they proceed into the far distance, they appear to converge on a single point at the far horizon.
 That causes a golfer to incorrectly think that he can aim his shoulders at the target (eg. 250 yards away) and be correctly aligned.
 However, that's not true.
-One needs to first establish an imaginary ball-target line when standing behind the ball, and then simultaneously imagine a stance line 3' away from the ball-target line, where the stance line is parallel to the ball-target line.
+One needs to first establish an imaginary ball-target line when standing 6-12 feet directly behind the ball, and then simultaneously imagine a stance line 3' away from the ball-target line, where the stance line is parallel to the ball-target line.
 Then, remembering the stance line's position in one's mind, one should move around to the side of the ball and place one's feet on that stance line.
-Then, if one looks out of the corner of the left eye at the left shoulder - when standing in the address position - it should "appear" to be aimed well left of the target (about 7 feet for every 100 yards of distance) and this is due to parallax distortion when one mentally projects the imaginary line between the left eye and the left shoulder into the far distance.
-The 7' number is an approximation.
+Then, if one looks out of the corner of one's left eye at the left shoulder - when standing in the address position - it should "appear" to be aimed well left of the target (about 7 feet for every 100 yards of distance) and this is due to parallax distortion that occurs when one mentally projects the imaginary line between the left eye and the left shoulder into the far distance.
+The 7' number is only a rough approximation.

 Here is another method of understanding this perspective distortion - that is based on a golfer's viewing position.